seb1k/php-simple-reverse-proxy/README.md

-A php proxy in 1 file with a minimum of dependency.
+A php reverse proxy in 1 file with a minimum of dependency.

 Just change the IP address in the first lines, and it should be ready to use with a rewrite: